Haghartsin Monastery: Refectory

-Like the Haghpat's refectory, the refectory of Haghardzin, built by the architect Minas in 1248, is divided by pillars into two square-plan parts roofed with intersecting arches.
+Like the refectory of Haghpat Monastery, the refectory of Haghartsin, built by the architect Minas in 1248, is divided by pillars into two square-plan parts roofed with intersecting arches.

 The walls are lined with stone benches, and at the western butt wall, next to the door, there is a broad archway for the numerous pilgrims to navigate.
 The decoration is concentrated only in the central sections of the roofing, near the main lighting apertures.
 The transition from the rectangle of their base to the octagon of the top is decorated with tre- and quatrefoils.
 The low abutments determine the size of the upstretched arches.
 The proportionally diminishing architectural shapes create the impression of airiness and space.

 This space has large wooden log tables and chairs, where receptions occur after marriages or baptisms at the monastery.

-World Heritage listing

-The monastery of Haghartsin, together with that of Goshavank, may become part of a natural site based on the state-protected area of Dilijan National Park, an important forest in north-eastern Armenia.

 Current state

-In 2011, Haghartsin Monastery underwent a major renovation by Armenia Fund with a donation from HH Dr. Sheikh Sultan bin Muhammad Al-Qasimi, Ruler of Sharjah.
+In 2011, Haghartsin Monastery underwent a major renovation by Armenia Fund with a donation from Sultan bin Muhammad Al-Qasimi, ruler of Sharjah.
 Today the complex is reachable by a paved road with a large parking area, a gift shop, a bakery, and other facilities on site.
 In 2017 the monastery was incorporated into the Transcaucasian Trail long-distance hiking route.